Mjimenez05/liri-node-app/README.md

 # Description

-Liri is a Node.js app that depends on user input from the command line Integrated Spotify, and OMDb APIs return information based in specific user input The following specific commands will return searc results from the API’s:
+Liri is a Node.js app that depends on user input from the command line.
+Integrated Spotify, and OMDb APIs return information based in specific user input The following specific commands will return searc results from the API’s:
 -----------------------------------------------------------------------------